 - Projects using data from the Rome Global Epidemiology Study are also eligible for funding.

-A selection committee comprised of four members of the Rome Foundation Research Committee will review the proposals and select the award recipient.
-Funding will commence June 1, 2022.
+A selection committee comprised of seven members of the Rome Foundation Research Committee will review the proposals and select the award recipients.
+Awardees will be notified by April 1, 2024.
+Funding will commence June 1, 2024.

 - Background / State of the art